WHU-Process-Mining/ESF/README.md

-# A Two-Stage Predictive Process Monitoring Approach with Enabled State Filtering for High-Variability Suffixes
+# A Two-Stage Predictive Process Monitoring Approach with Enabled State Filtering for Variable Suffix Scenarios

 ## Installation